Sign in

 Ask Fintool Equity Research AI

-Ulrich Rathe's questions to Telenor ASA (TELNY) leadership • Q1 2025
+Ulrich Rathe's questions to TELENOR (TELNY) leadership • Q1 2025

 Question

-Ulrich Rathe of Bernstein asked CEO Benedicte Fasmer about her key priorities for change at Telenor after her first 100 days, beyond M&A. He also requested a quantification of the recent cost allocation change.
+Ulrich Rathe asked CEO Benedicte Fasmer about her vision for change at Telenor beyond M&A after her first 100 days.
+He also requested a quantification of the change in cost allocation that impacted corporate costs.

 Answer

-CEO Benedicte Fasmer stated her immediate focus is delivering on the current 2025 strategy, with a new strategic direction to be unveiled in November.
-She highlighted priorities such as pursuing growth in mission-critical services, enhancing customer orientation, and leveraging internal talent.
-CFO Torbjorn Wist quantified the cost allocation shift as being in the tens of millions, around NOK 100 million.
+CEO Benedicte Fasmer stated her immediate focus is delivering on the 2025 strategy to build trust, with a new strategic direction to be unveiled in November.
+She highlighted potential in mission-critical services and a focus on customer orientation.
+CFO Torbjorn Wist quantified the cost allocation shift at around NOK 100 million.

 Ask Fintool Equity Research AI

-Ulrich Rathe's questions to Telenor ASA (TELNY) leadership • Q4 2024
+Ulrich Rathe's questions to TELENOR (TELNY) leadership • Q4 2024

 Question